Building the

 A Fully Autonomous

-Starbase Factory
+Launch Factory

-We are building a future where large rockets, launch pads, and space infrastructure are constructed, managed, and scaled entirely by robots and AI and no longer bottlenecked by human errors, labor constraints, and slow construction cycles.
+We are building a future where large rockets, launch pads, and space infrastructure are constructed, managed, and scaled entirely by robots and AI and no longer bottlenecked by human context, labor constraints, and slow construction cycles.

 Because the economics